ncatlab/nlab-content/pages/2/8/2/0/282/content.md

 > I hope it is helpful to relate my experiences from the 1960s and later with [[nonabelian cohomology]].

 > In writing my book on [[topology]] in the 1960s, I got offended by having to make a detour to get the [[fundamental group]] of the circle, and then was attracted by [[Paul Olum]]'s paper referenced below.
-I extended Olum's work to a [[Mayer-Vietoris sequence|Mayer?Vietoris type sequence]] in the second paper below, and this enabled one to compute the fundamental group of, for example,  a [[wedge product|wedge]] of circles.
+I extended Olum's work to a [[Mayer-Vietoris sequence|Mayer–Vietoris type sequence]] in the second paper below, and this enabled one to compute the fundamental group of, for example,  a [[wedge product|wedge]] of circles.

 > (I use an MV sequence in _Topology and Groupoids_ in connection with pullbacks of [[covering space]]s.)